wubuku/aptos-form-demo2/README.md

 ## Docker things

-Build a docker image that includes the Aptos CLI:
+Build a docker image that includes the Aptos CLI & JDK:

 ```shell
 cd docker